adambard/learnxinyminutes-docs/perl6.html.markdown

 say [[&add]] 1, 2, 3; #=> 6

 ## * Zip meta-operator
-## This one is an infix meta-operator than also can be used as a "normal"
+## This one is an infix meta-operator that also can be used as a "normal"
 ## operator.
 It takes an optional binary function (by default, it just creates
 ## a pair), and will pop one value off of each array and call its binary
 ## function on these until it runs out of elements.
 It returns an array with